Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 3. Wdzydze Ethnographic Museum

-There is a wide range of workshops that you can choose from spinning, clay, and pottery workshops, painting traditional Kashubian motives on glass, or making paper flowers.
+There is a wide range of workshops, from spinning, clay, and pottery workshops to painting traditional Kashubian motives on glass or making paper flowers.

 It is one of the most emblematic Kashubian traditions.
 On top of the crafts, make a good souvenir from your excursion to Kashubian Switzerland.

-I was lucky enough to join a paper flower and painting workshop, and against my expectations, I never felt more relaxed.
+I was lucky enough to attend a paper flower and painting workshop, and contrary to my expectations, I never felt more relaxed.

 The ladies organizing the workshop were super patient (with me being rather clumsy…) and were an incredible source of knowledge.